 When you first register with us you fill in an online booking form which asks for information on your names; contact details- phone and e-mail; emergency contact details; and your children’s ages, dates of birth, medical or dietary requirements; permission for photographs; and where you found out about our sessions.

 If someone has an accident then this will be recorded in our accident forms.
+These forms are stored electronically on a password protected computer.
 Data relating to safeguarding will be noted in a similar way.

 What do we do with this data and with whom is it shared